adrelanos/aeternity-wiki/Aeternity-Contracts.md

 On æternity, the only state update that can be settled on the blockchain is a transfer of Aeon, and the only Aeon that can be transferred are the ones that the transacting parties already deposited into the channel.
 This makes all channels independent from each other, and results in the immediate benefit that any channel-related transactions can be processed in parallel.
 This greatly improves transaction throughput.

-The blockchain just used for settle the final outcome or to resolve conflicts that arise, roughly analogous to the judicial system.
+The blockchain is only used to settle the final outcome or to resolve conflicts that arise, roughly analogous to the judicial system.
 However, because the blockchain’s behavior will be predictable, there is no gain in disputing the intended result of a state channel; malicious actors are incentivized to behave correctly and only settle the final state on the blockchain.
 All taken together, this increases transaction speed and volume by several orders of magnitude, while contributing to increased privacy.

 ### Smart contracts: